luetkemj/jsrlt/tutorial/part4.md

 entity.position.y = my;
 ```

-We simply delete the entity id at it's previous location in cache and add it to the new one.
+We simply delete the entity id at it's previous location in cache and then add it to the new one.

 Ok, now that our cache is all set up, let's use it!
 Still in `./src/systems/movement.js` replace the current check for blockers: